WithU Insights | Smart, Personal Finance Tips

 Life doesn’t always go according to plan.
 Maybe your car breaks down right after you’ve finally saved up for a vacation.
 Or perhaps a surprise medical bill throws your monthly budget into chaos.
 These are moments when a personal loan can be a real financial lifeline.

 But if you’ve never taken out a personal loan, or you feel overwhelmed, don’t worry.
-We’re here to break it all down in plain language, so you feel confident, not confused, when borrowing money.
+We’re here to break it all down in plain language, so you feel confident when borrowing money.

 What Is a Personal Loan?

 A personal loan is a form of credit issued to a borrower by a lender, such as a bank, credit union, or online lender, according to Investopedia.
 This loan must be repaid over time—with interest.
-This is called an installment loan, which means you receive a lump sum of money upfront and repay it in fixed monthly payments over time, usually over two to seven years.
+This is called an installment loan, which means you receive a lump sum of money upfront and repay it in regular payments over a certain period of time.

 Here’s one of the best parts: personal loans are flexible.
 You can use them for just about anything, including: